MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

     >[!div class="mx-imgBorder"]
     >![Screenshot that displays the output of Get-AdminFlow.](./media/restore-deleted-flow/get-admin-flow-script.png "Get-AdminFlow output")

 1. Optionally, you can filter the list of flows if you know part of the name of the deleted flow whose flowID you want to find.
-To do this, use a script similar to this one that finds all flows (including those that were soft-deleted) in environment 3c2f7648-ad60-4871-91cb-b77d7ef3c239 that contain the string "Testing" in their display name.
+To do this, use a script similar to this one that finds all flows (including flows that were soft-deleted) in environment 3c2f7648-ad60-4871-91cb-b77d7ef3c239 that contain the string "Testing" in their display name.
 256fe2cd306052f68b89f96bc6be643

    ``` PowerShell